micro-platform/poc-hystrix/README.md

 * Timeout for ```add``` and ```remove``` will result : ```-1``` as result.
 * Timeout for ```multiply``` and ```divide``` will result : ```-2000``` as result.

-So, let's try to reach a timeout (and watch the hystrix-dashboard):
+So, let's try to reach a timeout (looking at the hystrix dashboard):

 ``` curl http://localhost:11010/add/5/4?latency=1000 ``` --> you will receive ```-1```.